Creeping phlox landscape

 Creeping Phlox Landscape

-Creeping overflowing in a rock landscape
+Creeping overflows in a rock landscape

 Creeping phlox handles cold weather well, thanks to its origins in the Eastern and central United States.
-Its natural habitat includes areas with chilly winters, which has helped it adapt to freezing temperatures.
+Its natural habitat includes areas with chilly winters, which have helped it adapt to freezing temperatures.
 This resilience makes it a popular choice for gardeners in cooler climates, providing vibrant ground cover even in harsher conditions.
 It will do well in the desert Southwest but might struggle in places where temperatures are consistently over 90 degrees Fahrenheit.
-Placing them where there is morning sun and afternoon shade and they will do better.
+Placing them where there is morning sun and afternoon shade, and they will do better.

 Problems with Phlox plants

 Powdery mildew is the most common problem.
 Avoid overspray watering and do not plant in full shade.
 Use neem oil to remove powdery mildew from these plants.
 Sometimes you will need to do several applications for neem oil to remove this fungus.
+Learn how to use neem oil.

 Fertilize about once or twice per month with a good all-purpose fertilizer to keep these plants looking green and healthy.
 Butterflies and hummingbirds love this plant.